 Pharmacy negligence should not occur, as two pharmacists should double-check all prescriptions before being handed to you.

 Unfortunately, pharmacy error cases are very common.
-They happen every day and result in compensation claims for pharmacy negligence being filed and paid to those who suffered.
+They happen every day and result in compensation claims for negligence being filed and paid to those who suffered.

 The side effects of getting the wrong medication can be allergic reactions, harmful interactions with other medicines, or you being very ill.
 Your original condition and symptoms will not improve, and instead of you getting better, you will more than likely get a lot worse.